mitranim/posterus/readme.md

 ### `fiber`

-Future-based implementation of coroutines.
-Alternative to async/await based on futures, with full support for in-progress cancelation.
+Future-based coroutines.
+Replacement for async/await based on futures, with implicit ownership and cancelation of in-progress work.
+Seamlessly works with promises.

 Must be imported from an optional module.